Add SSO with Microsoft Entra using SAML 2.0

 List<string> verified_emails = new List<string>(); for(int i = 0; i < saml.AssertionAttributeInfo.Count; i++){ if (saml.AssertionAttributeInfo[i].Name == "verified_emails" || saml.AssertionAttributeInfo[i].Name == "verified_email"){ for (int j = 0; j < saml.AssertionAttributeInfo[i].AttributeValueCount; j++) { saml.AssertionAttributeInfo[i].AttributeValueIndex = j; verified_emails.Add(saml.AssertionAttributeInfo[i].AttributeValueData); } } }

 The other option is to use the GetAssertionAttribute method.
-While not as flexible, the method will search all the AttirbuteStatement elements in the assertion and return when the first attribute with a matching name if found.
-If the attribute has multiple values that will be listed in a semi-colon seperated string.
+While not as flexible, the method will search all the AttributeStatement elements in the assertion and return the first attribute with a matching name if found.
+If the attribute has multiple values, that will be listed in a semicolon-seperated string.

 Build Service Provider Information

 Sometimes, it is easier for your application to build its own metadata document that it provides to an Identity Provider.
-This is particularly useful for cases where administrators need to setup mulitple Identity Providers for the application.
-Microsoft Entra ID supports the parsing of metadata documents allowing you to bypass much of the configuration process.
+This is particularly useful for cases where administrators need to set up mulitple Identity Providers for the application.
+Microsoft Entra ID supports the parsing of metadata documents, allowing you to bypass much of the configuration process.
 The BuildServiceMetadata method can be used to create the metadata document that can be imported into Microsoft.
-The fields in the ServiceProviderMetadata property is used to configure the metadata document along with the ServiceProviderURIs and ServiceProviderSigningCert properties.
+The fields in the ServiceProviderMetadata property are used to configure the metadata document along with the ServiceProviderURIs and ServiceProviderSigningCert properties.
 The completed metadata document is found through the MetadataContent field within the ServiceProviderMetadata property.

 We appreciate your feedback.
 If you have any questions, comments, or suggestions about this article please contact our support team at support@nsoftware.com.